 To reduce the occurrence of two-phase flow alerts that are not significant to your process, set Two-Phase Flow High Limit slightly above your expected highest process density.
+For most applications, leaving the Two-Phase Flow High Limit at 5.0 g/cc will suffice.

-You must enter Two-Phase Flow High Limit in g/cm, even if you configured another unit for density measurement.
+You must enter Two-Phase Flow High Limit in g/cm3, even if you configured another unit for density measurement.

-- Default: 5 g/cm
+- Default: 5 g/cm3

-- Range: 5 g/cm to the sensor limit
+- Range: 5 g/cm3 to the sensor limit

 - 3. Set Two-Phase Flow Timeout to the number of seconds that the transmitter will wait for a two-phase flow condition to clear before posting the alert.

 - Default: 0 seconds, meaning that the alert will be posted immediately

 - Range: 0 to 60 seconds